 Let’s Talk about Body Boundaries, Consent & Respect: Teach children about body ownership, respect, feelings, choices and recognizing bullying behaviors by Jayneen Sanders.
 I really appreciate that this book depicts children of all colors, sizes, religions and abilities.
 It introduces the concept of an invisible body boundary.
 “No one should come inside your body boundary without you saying it’s okay.”
 I love how this book asks the reader questions like, “How do you think this makes the child feel?” as well as going over concepts like consent and talking to a trusted adult.
 The text introduces situations and asks the readers for suggestions as to how to handle it.
 The book is not exclusively about sexual touch, but includes scenarios like hugging, shoving, pushing and more.
 The parent discussion in the endnotes outlines talking points page by page.

 My Body Belongs to Me from My Head to My Toes created by pro familia (a German organization).
-This book focuses learning the important of owning your own body and body awareness.
+This book focuses on learning the importance of owning your own body, and body awareness.
 There is an emphasis on types of touch that are both welcome and unwelcome.
 The girl protagonist learns different ways of saying no and gains a positive self-image.

 Want more nonfiction books?